-There are four statues and monuments to General Reynolds on the Gettysburg battlefield and his statue is on the State of Pennsylvania monument, a sign of the respect and affection he had earned.
+There are three monuments to General Reynolds on the Gettysburg battlefield and his statue is on the State of Pennsylvania monument, a sign of the respect and affection he had earned.

 A monument marks the site where General Reynolds was mortally wounded on South Reynolds Avenue just north of Meredith Avenue.
-(39.834392° N, 77.250954° W; Google map; Monument map: South Reynolds Avenue)
+(39.834392° N, 77.250954° W; Monument map: South Reynolds Avenue)

 From the equestrian monument on Chambersburg Pike:

 Cadet U.S.M.A.
 July 1, 1837; Brevet Second Lieut.
 3d U.S. Artillery July 1, 1841; Second Lieut.
 October 23, 1841; First Lieut.
 June 18, 1846; Captain March 3, 1855; Lieut.-Colonel 14th Infantry May 14, 1861; Colonel 5th Infantry June 1, 1863.